Amol Palekar: Movie career

 Palekar made his debut in 1971 with the Marathi film Shantata!
 Court Chalu Aahe directed by Satyadev Dubey, which started the New Cinema Movement in Marathi.

-In 1974 he was cast as an actor by Basu Chatterjee in Rajnigandha, and in the surprise low-budget hit, Chhoti Si Baat.
-This led to many other such roles in "middle-class" comedies, mostly alternative.
+In 1974, he was cast as an actor by director Basu Chatterjee in Rajnigandha, and in the surprise low-budget hit, Chhoti Si Baat.
+This led to him getting more roles in "middle-class" comedies, mostly alternative.
 These were mostly directed by Chatterjee or Hrishikesh Mukherjee and included films such as Gol Maal and Naram Garam.
 He won the Filmfare Best Actor Award for Gol Maal.

 He is noted for his image of the "middle-class everyman" who struggles to get a job (Gol Maal), his own flat (Gharonda), a girlfriend/wife (Baaton Baaton Mein), and appreciation from his boss.

 In 1979, he was paired with a sixteen-year-old Sridevi in Solva Saawan, which was her debut Hindi movie as a heroine.
 Amol played the role of an intellectually disabled man, a character played by Kamal Haasan in the original Tamil movie.

-In 1982 he played the role of Ravi in the Malayalam movie Olangal.
+In 1982, he played the role of Ravi in the Malayalam movie Olangal.
 He turned to directing with the Marathi film Aakriet.
 He showed his capabilities as a director with movies such as Thodasa Roomani Ho Jaayen and Paheli.
 Thodasa Roomani Ho Jaayen has become a part of management courses and study pertaining to human behaviour.
 Paheli was India's official entry for Best Foreign Film at the 2006 Oscars.
 The movie, however, did not make it to the final nominations.

 He has also given his voice to an HIV/AIDS education animated software tutorial created by the nonprofit organization TeachAids.
-He is willing to act once again if he is given a challenging role.

 Personal life

-Amol Palekar was born to Kamlakar and Suhasini Palekar in a lower-middle-class family in Mumbai.
-He was raised along with his three sisters, Neelon, Rekha and Unnati, by his father who worked in the General Post Office and his mother, who worked in a private company.
-He worked at the Bank of India before he switched full-time to a career in acting.
-He also does some social work.
+Palekar regards himself as an agnostic atheist.
 He married Sandhya Gokhale after his divorce from his first wife, Chitra.
-Palekar regards himself as an agnostic atheist.

 In February 2022, Palekar was hospitalized in Pune for COVID-19 related complications.

+Controversies

+Palekar was a part of the 1981 film Agni Pareeksha.
+Even after the production of the film was completed, Palekar had not received his dues.
+He brought up this issue with the film's producer B. R. Chopra.
+The argument turned into an ugly spat where Chopra threatened Palekar to "kick him out of the industry".
+Palekar sued Chopra over unfulfilled dues, and won the case.

+In 2015, Palekar was appointed as the chairperson for the jury committee to pick India's official entry to the Oscars.
+He had stated that he faced external pressure to select certain films which he denies obliging to.
+That year, the Marathi film Court was nominated as an Oscar entry.